 Reviews of amendments and renewal applications demonstrate thorough analysis of a licensee's inspection and enforcement history, if applicable.

-Applicable guidance documents are available to reviewers in most cases and are generally followed.
+Applicable guidance documents are available to reviewers and are implemented.

 Public hearings in accordance with the State administrative laws have occurred.

-Review of certain technical aspects of the low-level radioactive waste license files indicates that aspect of the license review is generally thorough, complete, consistent, and of acceptable technical quality.
+Review of certain technical aspects of the low-level radioactive waste license files indicates that the license review is thorough, complete, consistent, and of acceptable technical quality.

 Health and safety issues are properly addressed.